SENIOR VISITOR CONCESSIONS

 NOAH’S ARK (at age 65)

-The following attractions offer discounted admission for HONG KONG SENIORS ONLY (not visitors);
+The following attractions and activities offer discounted admission for HONG KONG SENIORS ONLY (not visitors);

-The following attractions DO NOT ALLOW SENIOR DISCOUNTS (for either locals or overseas visitors);
+The following attractions and activities DO NOT ALLOW SENIOR DISCOUNTS (for either locals or overseas visitors);

 HAPPY VALLEY RACECOURSE